brayandm/web-3d-slider/final-project/README.md

 -   [ ] A README file explaining your project, what decisions you made and any information that will help me understand your thinking.
 For instance, "I tried adding post-processing but my computer was too slow to handle it, instead I focused on adding more elaborate animations to X and Y" etc.

 -   [ ] Another README that explains how to install (if repo) and make run your project.
 A `.nvmrc` file is obligatory, so we can run the same node.
 Please please please remember `.nvmrc`

+## Advanced features (optional for higher points):

+-   [ ] Add one or more post processing effects, but if you do it has to be coherent to the scene, don't add random things without logic.
+Keep an eye on the performances.

+-   [ ] Add some camera movement if not orbit-controls.
+You might want to drop orbit controls and add a mouse binded/scroll camera on the final version.
+This is more for the 3d env, if you plan to do a slider might be not necessary.
+You can add a more subtle animation maybe?
+Some mouse parallax?

+-   [ ] Play with render-target.
+We haven't covered this topic but here some hints if you want to give it a go. https://blog.maximeheckel.com/posts/beautiful-and-mind-bending-effects-with-webgl-render-targets/.

+-   [ ] Performance.
+You should optimise download size for the entire experience and make compromises to improve the render performance.
+3D experiences can be larger than your normal website, but we should still be mindful of the total size and make sure we can hit 60fps on an iPhone or similar.